-CHAPTER / Comparative Advantage LEARNING OBJECTIVES After reading this chapter, y should be able to: LO1 Explain and apply the Principle of Comparative Advantage.
+CHAPTER 7 Comparative Advantage LEARNING OBJECTIVES After reading this chapter, you Id be able to LO1 Explain and apply the Principle of Comparative Advantage.
 LO2 Explain and apply the Principle of Increasing Opportunity Cost (also called the Low-Hanging-Fruit Principle).
-Use a production possibilities curve to illustrate opportunity cost and mparative advantage LO3 Identify factors that shift ALWAYS PICK THE LOW-HANGING FRUIT FIRST the menu of production possibilities. uring a stint as a Peace Corps volunteer in rural Nepal, a young economic naturalist LO4 Explain the role of D employed a cook named Birkhaman, who came from a remote Himalayan village in neighboring Bhutan.
-Although Birkhaman had virtually no formal education, he comparative advantage in international trade and describe why some jobs as spectacularly resourceful.
-His primary duties, to prepare food and maintain the kitcher average cost the total cost of undertaking n units of an activity divided by n average benefit the total benefit of undertaking n units of an activity divided by n
+Use a production possibilities curve to illustrate opportunity cost and comparative advantage LO3 Identify factors that shift ALWAYS PICK THE LOW-HANGING FRUIT FIRST the menu of production possibilities.

+Uring a stint as a Peace Corps volunteer in rural Nepal, a young economic naturalist employed a cook named Birkhaman, who came from a remote Himalayan village in neighboring Bhutan.
+Although Birkhaman had virtually no formal education, he was spectacularly resourceful.
+His primary duties, to prepare food and maintain the kitchen, average cost the total cost of undertaking n units of an activity divided by n average benefit the total benefit of undertaking n units of an activity divided by n